BertrandConxy/Weather-app/Readme.md

 ![](https://img.shields.io/badge/Questapp-blue)

-# Questapp
+# Weather app

-> questapp is an app that allows you to play a game of answering questions and provides results at the end.
-It is built using React js
+> Weather app is web app that helps users view the current weather in a particular city that they searched.
+It is built using React js and consumes data from the [openWeather API](https://openweathermap.org/)

 <br/>![Screenshot from 2023-03-01 12-09-11](https://user-images.githubusercontent.com/90524466/222110273-0e49db2c-5229-4622-9653-63b500d22e77.png)

 <br/>

 Additional description about the project and its features.